The Future of EHS Compliance Lies in Cloud-Based Software

 Programmatically Importing Data

-It’s impractical to manually enter thousands or even millions of records, which is why Frontline offers automated solutions.
+It’s impractical to manually enter thousands or even millions of records, which is why you should look for an automated import solution.

-However, there will be slight differences that require human judgment.
-For example, a priority level of “Urgent” might simply mean that an event needs to be labeled with the “High Priority” label, or it could mean that it needs to be associated with a different workflow altogether.
+For example, a priority level of “Urgent” might simply mean that an event needs to be labeled with the “High Priority” label.
+It might also mean that you need to upload the event into a different workflow altogether.
 This mapping process can take a few days up to a few weeks based on the complexity of your legacy data.

 After the mapping of the legacy data to the new system is complete, software engineers may set up a quality assurance (QA) site where you can test the data import.